 American University (AU) is now offering high school students the opportunity to pursue their interests in greater depth by enrolling in 1-credit online courses covering a range of topics, from global public health and law to biotechnology and public speaking.
-By enrolling in an AU credit-bearing course, you will enjoy a stimulating, innovative, and personalized college-level learning experience especially tailored to high school students.
-Students will access their course via AU's Blackboard platform at hours that suit their own schedules and will have 30 days to complete all assignments.
+By enrolling in an AU credit-bearing course, you will enjoy a stimulating, rigorous, and personalized college-level learning experience especially tailored to high school students.
+Students will access their course via AU's Canvas platform at hours that suit their own schedules and will have 30 days to complete all assignments.

 Dates: The 2021 course dates are listed next to the course titles on the chart below.
 Each course lasts 30 days.
 Because the nature of instruction is asynchronous and there are no live sessions, students may select courses with overlapping dates.
 Students may enroll in up to 3 courses.
+Before enrolling, students should understand that each course will require a minimum of 5 hours per week, inclusive of watching pre-recorded lectures and assigned videos, participation in online discussion boards, and completing course readings and written assignments.

 Eligibility: Rising sophomores, juniors, and seniors with a minimum 3.0 GPA.